-I love using all kinds of media to support our homeschool.
+I’m excited to share our favorite websites and best apps for kids!
+I love using all kinds of apps, websites, and media to support our homeschool.
 I’ve been using YouTube and online games and programs since I was teaching elementary school.
-I’m excited to share my favorite resources to support learning in your home or classroom!
+Your kids will love learning with these resources, too!

 www.starfall.com and on your app store

 free version or upgrade for $35/year

 If you haven’t seen Starfall or if it’s been a while, take a look.
 Starfall used to be a strictly Kindergarten program, but it has expanded greatly in the last few years to cover 1st and 2nd grade Reading and Math skills.

 Reading skills range from learning letter names and sounds to read-along stories and 1st grade phonics.
 For math, kids start with songs and counting and can move on to counting money, addition, subtraction all the way to beginning multiplication.